-- 3P match (rulebook section 3.2 Any Rifle) Any safe rifle not excluded by the national Minimum Standards & Best Management Practices using .22 short, long or .22 long rifle cartridges.
+- 1. 3P match (rulebook section 3.2 Any Rifle) Any safe rifle not excluded by the National Minimum Standards & Best Management Practices using .22 short, long or .22 long rifle cartridges.
 No restrictions on barrel length, weight, or accessories.
-Any safe trigger allowed - NO release triggers.
+Any safe trigger allowed NO release triggers.
 All other equipment used in the 3P match shall conform to Section 3.
 Equipment and Ammunition in the current NRA Small Bore Rifle rulebook.
 For rifles with removable or tubular magazines, rule 10.1.6 requiring SINGLE loading will NOT be enforced.
-(Rulebook section 10.1.6 - Loading in Slow Fire). - 2.
-Silhouette Match (rulebook section 3 Rifles, Equipment, and Ammunition) Section 3.2 - Small Bore Silhouette Rifle - identical to the description of the High-Power Silhouette Rifle, EXCEPT the rifle shall be chambered for only factory loaded .22 caliber short, long, or long rifle cartridges.
+(Rulebook section 10.1.6 Loading in Slow Fire). - 2.
+Silhouette Match (rulebook section 3 Rifles, Equipment, and Ammunition) Section 3.2 Small Bore Silhouette Rifle identical to the description of the High-Power Silhouette Rifle, EXCEPT the rifle shall be chambered for only factory loaded .22 caliber short, long, or long rifle cartridges.
 Hot loads such as "stingers" are not permitted.
 Maximum weight of the rifle is 10 lbs.
 2 oz. which includes sights.
 Any sights, telescopic or metallic may be used.
 Any safe trigger, not subject to accidental discharge and which do not function on release is permitted.

-3-Position 3x10 Match, as described in the "Qualifying" section.
+- 1. 3-Position 3x10 Match, as described in the "Qualifying" section.
 Note that this match may be shot at either 50 yards or 50 meters, with the appropriate targets for 3-position shooting, depending on the capabilities of the range used.
 Fouling and sighting shots are permitted at any time after the Commence Firing command is given (rulebook section 9.2).
-The Orion 50m Rifle 6 Bull Targets will be used at the state match.
+The Orion 50m Rifle 6 Bull Targets will be used at the state match. - 2.
 NRA Small Bore Silhouette Rifle Match will be shot using NRA 1/5 scale Small Bore Rifle metallic silhouettes.
 The preferred course of fire will be as follows: 10 chickens, 10 pigs, 10 turkeys, and 10 rams, to be shot at 40, 60, 77, and 100 meters or yards, respectively, depending on the capabilities of the range.
 Where range conditions do not allow the targets to be placed at their maximum distances, alternate distances and target combinations may be used.
-Silhouette targets will be shot in banks of five of the same animals.
-A 2 and one- half minute time period is allowed for each bank of five animals.
+The State Match held at Captial City Gun Club will be set up in yards.
+Silhouette targets will be shot in banks of five.
+A 2 1⁄2 minute time period is allowed for each bank of five animals.